How to paint grass with watercolors

 Color Scheme

-In the demonstration below, I used the following color scheme:
+In the demonstration below, I used the following color mixtures:

 • For the grass, I added prussian blue to make the green darker, and I added lemon yellow to make it a lighter shade: